symfony/symfony/UPGRADE-2.1.md

 * [HttpFoundation] Any session storage drive that wants to use non-native PHP save handlers should implement SessionStorage\SessionSaveHandlerInterface

-* [FrameworkBundle] The service session.storage.native is now called session.storage.nativefile
+* [FrameworkBundle] The service session.storage.native is now called session.storage.native_file

-* [FrameworkBundle] The service session.storage.filesystem is deprecated and should be replaced session.storage.nativefile
+* [FrameworkBundle] The service session.storage.filesystem is deprecated and should be replaced session.storage.native_file